 There are currently more than 88 solar companies at work throughout the value chain in Missouri.
 Efficient work by these companies continues to lower the price of solar installations.

 Facts on the Missouri Solar Industry

-- In 2013, $115 million was invested in Missouri to install solar for home, business and utility use.
-This represents a 257% increase over the previous year, and is expected to grow again this year.
+- In 2014, $187 million was invested on solar installations in Missouri.
+This represents a 63% increase over the previous year, and is expected to grow again this year.

-- The price to install solar on homes and businesses has dropped steadily across the country — by 8% from last year and 34% from 2010.
+- Installed solar photovoltaic system prices in the U.S. have dropped steadily -- by 8% from last year and 49% from 2010.

 View more solar industry data.

 Notable Solar Installations in Missouri

 - Butler Solar Farm was completed in 2014 by developer MC Power.
 This photovoltaic project has the capacity to generate 3.2 MW of electricity-- enough to power over 300 Missouri homes.

 - Several large retailers in Missouri have gone solar.
 Anheuser-Busch has installed one of the largest corporate photovoltaic systems in the state with 25 kW of solar capacity at their location in Bridgeton.

 - At 5.7 MW, O'Fallon Renewable Energy Center is among the largest solar installations in Missouri.
 Completed in 2014 by MC Industrial, this photovoltaic project has enough electric capacity to power more than 600 homes.